 Likewise, it is unclear what, if any, sort of motive a trustworthy person must have.
 Clear conditions for trustworthiness are that the trustworthy person is competent and committed to do what s/he is trusted to do.
 But this person may also have to be committed in a certain way or for a certain reason (e.g. s/he cares about the trustor).
 This section explains these various conditions for trust and trustworthiness, and focuses in particular on the controversy that surrounds the condition about motive.

 One important criterion for trust is that the trustor can accept some level of risk or vulnerability (Becker 1996).
 Minimally, what this person risks, or is vulnerable to, is the failure by the trustee to do what s/he depends on that person to do.
 The truster might try to reduce this risk by monitoring or imposing certain constraints on the behavior of the trustee; yet after a certain threshold perhaps, the more monitoring and constraining s/he does, the less s/he trusts that person.
-Trust is relevant “before one can monitor the actions of … others” (Dasgupta 1988, 51) or when out of respect for others one refuses to monitor their actions.
-Hence, a refusal to be vulnerable tends to undermine trust or prevents it from occurring at all.
+Trust is relevant “before one can monitor the actions of … others” (Dasgupta 1988, 51) or when out of respect for others one refuses to monitor them.
+One must be content with them having some discretionary power or freedom (Baier 1986; Dasgupta 1988).
+Hence, one cannot reject being vulnerable.

 People also do not, or cannot, trust one another if they are easily suspicious of one another (Govier 1997, 6).
 If one assumes the worst about someone—“she is late because she has no regard for my feelings,” or “I bet he is talking about me behind my back”—then one distrusts, rather than trusts the person.
 Paradigmatically, trust involves being optimistic, rather than pessimistic, that the trustee will do something for us (or for others perhaps), which is in part what makes us vulnerable by trusting.
 As Karen Jones writes, such optimism “restricts the inferences we will make about the likely actions of another.
 Trusting thus opens one up to harm, for it gives rise to selective interpretation, which means that one can be fooled, that the truth might lie, as it were, outside one’s gaze” (Jones 1996, 12).

-Failing to be optimistic about people's competence also makes trust impossible.
+Failing to be optimistic about people’s competence also makes trust impossible.
 Without being confident that people will display some competence, we cannot trust them.
-We usually trust people to do certain things—for example, to look after our children, to give us advice, or to be honest with us—but we would not do so if we thought they had none of the relevant skills (including moral skills of knowing what it means to be honest or caring; McLeod 2002, 19).
+We usually trust people to do certain things—for example, to look after our children, to give us advice, or to be honest with us—but we would not do so if we thought they had none of the relevant skills (including moral skills of knowing what it means to be honest or caring; Jones 1996, 7; McLeod 2002, 19).
 Rarely, if ever, do we trust people completely (i.e. A simply trusts B).
 Instead, “trust is generally a three-part relation: A trusts B to do X” (Hardin 2002, 9).
-To have trust in a relationship, therefore, we do not have to assume that the other person will be competent in every way.
-Optimism about the person's competence in at least one area is essential, however.
+To have trust in a relationship, therefore, we do not need to assume that the other person will be competent in every way.
+Optimism about the person’s competence in at least one area, however, is essential.

 When we trust people, we are optimistic not only that they are competent to do what we trust them to do, but also that they are committed to doing it.
 One can talk about this commitment either in terms of what the trustor expects of the trustee or in terms of what the trustee possesses: that is, as a condition for trust or as a condition for trustworthiness (and the same is true, of course, of the competence condition).
 For simplicity’s sake and to focus some of this section on trustworthiness rather than on trust, I will refer to the commitment mostly as a condition for trustworthiness.